zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Block-Protocol-2.0.rst

 the network alongside the minimal subset of Patricia tree nodes that prove that the given key/value pair is actually in the state.

-Although Ethereum cannot run without at least some full nodes processing and verifying every transaction that takes place in the network, this block protocol is designed to provide a somewhat weaker assurance: as long as at least one honest full node exists, light clients can be just
+Although Expanse cannot run without at least some full nodes processing and verifying every transaction that takes place in the network, this block protocol is designed to provide a somewhat weaker assurance: as long as at least one honest full node exists, light clients can be just